From Asymptotically Flat Gravity to Finite Causal Diamonds

 where\footnote{Note that $\bar C,\bar N$ are precisely the zero modes of $C$ and $D_w^2 D_\bw^2 N$, and $\bar N$ does not vanish because $N$ is allowed to be singular.
 The physical interpretation of $\bar N$ is given in Eq.~\eqref{mB-N}.}

 and we used the fact

 We now proceed to demonstrate that there is a natural map that allows us to identify Eq.~\eqref{soft-avg-comm} with Eq.~\eqref{CD-comm2}.

 {\bf Connecting the Two Phase Spaces.} We will determine the relationship between the causal diamond phase space and that of asymptotically flat spacetimes in two steps.
 First, we will use a geometric argument to relate the angle-averaged leading soft graviton mode $\bar N$ to the length fluctuation mode $\e$.
 Then, we will use the symplectic form to obtain a relation between the angle-averaged Goldstone mode $\bar C$ and $\mu$.
-Throughout our analysis, we will only work to linear order in $N$, which is equivalent to only considering spacetime metric fluctuations in the leading low-energy limit, and is also the regime considered in \cite{He:2023qha, He:2024vlp}.
+Throughout our analysis, we will only work to linear order in $N$, which is equivalent to only considering spacetime metric fluctuations in the leading low-energy limit, and is also the regime considered in \cite{He:2023qha, He:2024vlp}.\footnote{It would be interesting to understand how the identification between the phase spaces extend beyond our linear approximation.}

 We begin by relating the soft graviton mode $\bar N$ to $\e$.
 First, recall that the evolution of the induced radial coordinate on the null hypersurface along $u$ given a fixed $(z,\bz)$ is governed asymptotically by the differential equation \cite{Kapec:2016aqd, Ciambelli:2024swv}